iarchean/mailrelay-docker/README.md

 ## Environment Variables

-- `MAILNAME` - set this to a legitimate FQDN hostname for this service (required).
+- `MAILNAME` - set this to a legitimate FQDN hostname for this service.
+Default is $HOSTNAME.
 - `MYNETWORKS` - comma separated list of IP subnets that are allowed to relay.
 Default `127.0.0.0/8, 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16`
-- `LOGOUTPUT` - Syslog log file location. eg `/var/log/maillog`.
+- `LOGOUTPUT` - Syslog log file location or remote host. eg `/var/log/maillog` or `192.168.0.1:514`.
 Default `/dev/stdout`.
 - `TZ` - set timezone.
 This is used by Postfix to create `Received` headers.
 Default `UTC`.

 General Postfix: